 Any form of cheating is incompatible with the moral conduct expected of members of the medical profession and will not be tolerated.
 Any student suspected of academic dishonestry will be referred to the Center Director and the Student Promotions Committee and may be dismissed from medical school.

 Absence from an examination without a justifiable reason will result in a Fail grade for the missed examination.

 The Final Exam will be the Comprehensive Physiology Examination, often called "Shelf Exam" (NBME exam).
 This multiple choice exam is provided by the National Board of Medical Examiners as a preparation towards the Step 1 Licensing exam.
+You will take the Physiology Only test version.
 You will receive a percentile grade that allows to nationally rank your individual ability to apply physiology in the clinical context.

 |93 - 100%||Honors|

 Final grade distribution will be in alignment with the state-wide IUSM guideline on grade distribution:

 High Pass: This grade represents solid work above average in all areas of the course.